Women in Society, or "A Woman's Place Is in the Home," or "Women are allright [sic], if they are kept in their place"

 by WOMACK, Marcella

 [N.p.: S.i., 1969?].
 Reprint.
+Paperback.
 Lengthy screed detailing the ways that women are, from the time they are young girls, groomed for their role as wife and mother, describing the inequities they face and a list of ways they can rise above their circumstances and social judgments and control their own destinies.
 OCLC locates 5 copies as of April, 2016, at Northwestern, Kansas, Michigan State, UVA, and Wisconsin Hist.
 Soc.
 Quarto (28cm.); pictorial self-wrappers staplebound at top left-hand corner; 5 typescript leaves.
 About Fine.
 Article first self-published in Kansas City, Missouri.
 (Inventory #: 29432)

 The history, literature, and art of American social movements, including Civil Rights, Feminism, Labor History, Radical Politics, and Counterculture.